 Featuring live, professional actors and social work experts, this simulated clinical practice allows for real-time, high-quality feedback in a variety of clinical scenarios.
 These unique opportunities offer opportunities to apply foundational knowledge in preparation for agency-based social work practice.

-The VFX fulfills the first 200 hours of a traditional MSW student’s foundational field experience requirement.
+The VFX fulfills the first 200 hours of an Online MSW student’s foundational field experience requirement.
 It also fulfils foundation field seminar requirements.
 After the VFX, you will be placed in one in-person community agency setting to complete the remaining 200 foundational internship hours and the 500 concentration internship hours.

 Benefits of the VFX + Agency Internship Option